How to strengthen the innovation power of established companies through corporate venturing?

 The form of corporate venturing needs to fit the strategic goals

 Corporate venturing can take many forms, such as venture capital investing, corporate incubation and accelerators, innovation/digital labs, venture building, venture clienting and strategic partnerships.
 Innovation labs, for example, are focusing on the development of more core business-related Innovation with their own employees and aim for differentiation.
 In contrast, venture builders develop startups outside the core business to achieve diversification.

 Each form has its own set of benefits and disadvantages, and companies have to choose the approach that aligns best with their strategic goals and resources.

 In summary, it is absolutely necessary for each and every company to deal with the ambidexter of exploitation and exploration.
 On the one hand, efficient further development of the current products is fundamental to securing the existing business.
 On the other hand, the broader view is important to learn new competencies and find new ways to set up the future business.

 But how can this trade-off be handled from an organizational point of view?

 Both forms are not easy to handle in one organizational structure.
 That leads to the necessity of new and separate innovation units, especially focused on their strategic targets within the whole company innovation strategy.

-We, as the INC Innovation Center, are sure that the successful business of the future needs a wide range of different competencies and knowledge about the domain, market, technology and customer needs as well as expert know-how and experience in line with building and scaling of products, services, and ventures.
-For that reason, we strongly believe in co-creation and co-building of new products, services, and ventures from the first steps of ideation and validation until scale and growth together with our partners.
+We, as the INC Innovation Center, are sure that the successful business of the future needs a wide range of different competencies and knowledge about the domain, market, technology, and customer needs as well as expert know-how and experience in line with building and scaling of products, services, and ventures.
+For that reason, we strongly believe in the co-creation and co-building of new products, services, and ventures from the first steps of ideation and validation until scale and growth together with our partners.

 Our team consists of experienced experts with an entrepreneurial mindset and background, with a strong network in the startup hot spots in Germany as well as access to the local ecosystems to successfully support your innovation goals and future-proof your business.